CemPekgoz58/LibraryAutomationSystem-/README.md

-# 📚 Library Automation System
+📚 Library Automation System

-> Java ile geliştirilmiş basit bir kütüphane otomasyon sistemi
+A simple library automation system developed in Java
-> Geliştirici: Cem Pekgöz | Yazılım Mühendisliği – FSMVÜ
+Developer: Cem Pekgöz | Software Engineering – FSMVÜ

----

-## 🛠️ Kullanılan Teknolojiler
+🛠️ Technologies Used

-- Java (JDK 17 veya üzeri)
+Java (JDK 17 or higher)

-- Apache NetBeans IDE
+Apache NetBeans IDE

-- Swing GUI (arayüz)
+Swing GUI (user interface)
-- Dosya tabanlı veri saklama (veritabanı yerine `.txt` kullanılmış olabilir)

----

-## 📦 Proje Özellikleri

-- Yeni kitap ekleme
-- Kitap listesi görüntüleme
-- Kitap silme/güncelleme
-- Kullanıcı arayüzü üzerinden tüm işlemleri gerçekleştirme

----

-## 🔧 Kurulum ve Çalıştırma
+File-based data storage (may use .txt files instead of a database)

+📦 Project Features
+Add new books

+View book list

+Delete/update books

+Perform all operations through a user-friendly interface

+🔧 Installation and Running
-1. Apache NetBeans IDE (veya IntelliJ IDEA) ile projeyi açın
+Open the project with Apache NetBeans IDE (or IntelliJ IDEA)

-2. Gerekirse `lib/` klasöründeki harici jar dosyalarını projeye ekleyin
-3. `Main.java` dosyasını çalıştırarak uygulamayı başlatın
+If needed, add external jar files from the lib/ folder to the project

+Run the Main.java file to start the application